 It is no secret that defensive driving saves lives.
-Although you cannot control the actions of other motorists, driving defensively can help you avoid precarious situations and reduce your risk of an accident.
-Defensive driving is a skill that motorists develop over time.
-No matter what your experience level is, though, there are several easy techniques that you should employ behind the wheel.
-These include:
+Although you can’t control other motorists’ actions, defensive driving can help you circumvent dangerous conditions and diminish your risk of an accident.
+Additionally, defensive driving is a skill that motorists often develop over time.

 - Surveying the road far ahead of your vehicle

 - Knowing how to respond to unexpected dangers

 - Not assuming that another driver will act in a certain way

 - Avoiding distractions

 Read on to learn five tips that can make you a more defensive driver.

 1. Look Ahead